Residential Business Major Industries Transport Municipalities Partners About

 The exterior natural gas installations (connection, meter, air intake and exhaust pipe) must be accessible at all times.
 The connection must therefore be kept clear of any snow or ice accumulation.
 This situation could lead to the interruption of the natural gas supply or a substandard appliance performance.

-The natural gas industry has been using trenchless technology for years to install its underground infrastructures.
+For several years now, the natural gas industry has been using trenchless drilling technologies to install its underground infrastructures.
 While this approach saves time, is cost-effective and has little impact on the environment, some natural gas lines installed using this technique may have inadvertently intersected with a sewer service line.

 When carrying out inspection, cleaning or rehabilitation activities, if you discover there is a gas line crossing over a sewer service line, please contact Énergir so that we can take the appropriate action.